enricopesce/OCITranslator/README.md

 ## Introduction

-The OCI Translator demonstrates the power of leveraging [Oracle Cloud Infrastructure's Generative AI services](https://www.oracle.com/artificial-intelligence/generative-ai/generative-ai-service/) for building practical language translation applications.
-This project showcases how enterprise-grade AI capabilities can be integrated into a modern web application while maintaining high performance and reliability.
+The OCI Translator demonstrates the power of using [Oracle Cloud Infrastructure's Generative AI services](https://www.oracle.com/artificial-intelligence/generative-ai/generative-ai-service/) to build practical language applications.

+This project showcases how Generative AI services can translate text with a modern LLM that understands context and nuances and how to integrate it into a modern web application.

 ### Why OCI Generative AI?